What Causes Root Canal? Understanding Tooth Infection

 How Root Canal Treatment Helps Save the Tooth

-When you have the treatment, your dentist (or a specialist called an Endodontist):
+When you have the treatment, the dentist (or a specialist called an endodontist):

 1. Numbs the Area: You’ll be given a local anaesthetic, so the whole process is virtually painless—often no more uncomfortable than getting a large filling.